tomchuckk/python/README.md

 # python files in this respository:

-  #1 calculator.py
+1. calculator.py
-    # a calculator programmed in Python that can perform addition, subtraction, multiplicatoin, division, and square roots.
+1.1 a calculator that can perform addition, subtraction, multiplicatoin, division, and square roots.